Managing high blood pressure with chronic kidney disease stages 1-4

 What is high blood pressure?

 Blood pressure is the force of blood pushing against your blood vessel walls as your heart pumps blood through your body.
 High blood pressure, also known as hypertension, occurs when this force becomes too high.
-Untreated high blood pressure can lead to heart attacks, strokes, heart failure, and faster progression of kidney disease.
+Untreated high blood pressure can lead to heart attack, stroke, heart failure, and faster progression of kidney disease.

 High blood pressure and your kidneys